trulyursdelv/pocketdb/README.md

 ## Why Pocket Database?
 If you need an on-the-go database without hassle setups, Pocket Database is one of your best choice.

-Creatinf database is limitless, which means you can create many databases as you want.
+Creating database and creating records (pages) is limitless, which means you can create many databases and records as you want.

 ## Notice
 Since Pocket Database utilizes Telegraph API, please expect that your data can be viewed publicly if your database token has been compromised.